 I’m using the shorthand notation P(Network) to refer to the joint probability distribution over the nodes.
 And I’m going to use the same notion in the rest of this post.

 The conditional probabilities are colored in red and the unconditional (prior) probabilities are colored in green.
 Notice how each node is only conditioned on its parents.
-This really shortened an otherwise extremely long and difficult to read expression!
-Hover over here to see what I’m talking about.
+Importantly, this really shortened an expression that would otherwise be extremely long and difficult to read!
+Hover or click over here to see what I’m talking about.

-To summarize, the joint probability distribution of Bayesian networks is simply the product of the probabilities of its nodes.
+To sum up, the joint probability distribution of Bayesian networks is simply the product of the probabilities of its nodes.
 Each probability is conditioned only on the parents of the respective node and nodes that have no parents only have a prior probability.

 Making inferences about the states of nodes